jeryllei/BoneToSlime/README.md

 1.15.2

-Adds smelting recipe for bones to slimeballs.
+Adds smelting and smoker recipe for bones to slime balls.

+Also allows smelting of bone blocks to slime blocks.